hidny/MikeTsCubeCode/README.md

 * Note that for the base-case of N=1 or 2, there's only 1 answer to work with anyways.

 Follow these step:
-* Start with any race winner for for a polycube size N+1
+* Start with getting the race winner for a polycube size N+1
 * Remove the last cube (Cend) it used from the polycube (and from the breadth-first-search path it took)